 The challenge here is twofold:

-- Understanding what it takes to keep employees engaged to limit your overall exposure to job hopping.
+- Understanding what it takes to keep employees engaged in order to limit your overall exposure to job hopping.

 - Keeping your finger on the pulse of what market rate actually is for each position on your staff.

 If you can keep your employees engaged and pay them market rate, you’re greatly reducing the chances that they’ll jump ship.